crazymonkyyy/jithost/SPEC.md

 Embed "```html <class=foo>```" into the website

 ### testing
-try to recreate my website in a separate folder make 3 demo projects(again separate folders) unit test the on test markdown to html strings
+try to recreate my website in a separate folder EDIT: dont just copy and paste, restructure and clean up make 3 demo projects(again separate folders) unit test the on test markdown to html strings